Lavi-bs/Versal_2025_LDG/README.md

 Before you start, edit the various makefiles and the system.cfg file, so that the folder paths are correct!

 ### Build-flow
-The Versal VCK190/VEK280/VEK280(+es1) System Example Design full Makefile build-flow builds the whole project in the following order with this commands:
+The Versal VCK190 System Example Design full Makefile build-flow builds the whole project in the following order with these commands:
 ```
   1. make version_check:   Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2023.2
   2. make vivado_platform: Building the thin platform xsa (only pre-synth) or using the pre-builds